kolja/kolja.github.io/content/illustration/it.md

 "me: 'I apologize for the confusion.
 You are correct that a position as a senior engineer would be a better fit for me.'"])
 }}

+{{ img(name="elm_architecture.jpg", square=true, preview_alt = "A shadow theatre: The performer behind the scenes is manipulating the model of a monster and some puppets.
+A searchlight projects the shadow onto the screen.
+Three kids are watching with excitement: they are shouting 'turn around!', 'run away!'.
+They are labeled 'messages'.
+Other labels are 'model' and 'view'.", classes=["clickable"]) }}

 {{ img(name="bequeath.jpg", square=true, preview_alt = "grandpa on his death bed: 'I wish to bequeath my extensive fortune... to Linda, while Joe inherits the company.
 I shall leave the villa to Elizabeth ... and my vimrc to Kevin.'
 Kevin (doing a 'strike' gesture): 'Yes!'", classes=["clickable"]) }}

 {{ img(name="deadline.jpg", square=true, preview_alt="someone is riding a steamroller bending over backwards such that he is steamrolling over his own body.
 While he is being run over, he is fervently typing on his laptop", classes=["clickable"]) }}